 (1) The value of FLEX Options is based on the last quoted price for the Options where readily available and appropriate.
 In cases where the Options were not traded on a valuation date or where the evaluator determines that market quotations are unavailable or inappropriate (e.g. due to infrequent transactions, thin trading or otherwise), the value of the Options may be based on the last asked or bid price provided by dealers active in market-making of securities similar to the Options in the over-the-counter market if available and appropriate.
-During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Written Call and Put Options will generally be on the basis of bid prices.
-After the initial offering period ends, such determination for the Purchased Call and Put Options will generally be on the basis of ask prices.
+During the initial offering period the determination for the Purchased Call and Put Options will generally be on the basis of ask prices and for the Purchased Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options will generally be on the basis of bid prices and for the Written Call and Put Options will generally be on the basis of ask prices.